thenetcircle/dino/docs/md/rest.md

 ## POST /broadcast

 Broadcasts a message to everyone on the server.
-Request only needs the `body` key:
+Request needs the `body` and `verb` keys:

     {
-        "body": "aGkgdGhlcmU="
+        "body": "aGkgdGhlcmU=",
+        "verb": "broadcast"
     }

+Body needs to be in base64.
+The verb may be anything, it's up to clients to handle it.

 ## POST /blacklist